typedb/typedb-docs/0001-typedb/01-start/03-quickstart.md

 <div class="note">
 [Warning]
-The `thing` built-in type will be deprecated in TypeDB version `3.0`.
-Consider using `entity`, `attribute`, or `relation` built-in type instead.
+The `thing` base type will be deprecated in TypeDB version `3.0`.
+Consider using `entity`, `attribute`, or `relation` base type instead.
 To produce the same result as the above example, use the following query:

 <!-- test-ignore -->
 ```typeql